-She offered services to contestants, and also sewed clothes for girls in the hostel.
+She offered contestants services and sewed girls’ clothes in the hostel.

 Clothes speak for themselves.

-One person wears the sewn clothe, and another sees it, viola!
+One person wears the sewn clothe, and another sees it, and voila!
 Everyone is trooping in to get their clothes.

 Sew for students.
-Offer it at student price and watch people come and patronise you.
+Offer it at student price and watch people come and patronize you.